rielmedia/path-of-lowest-cost/README.md

 * Contain the same number of integers to keep the grid uniform
 * Not contain spaces in between each integer

 Upon selecting a file, the input field will disappear and a grid will be built using the file contents.
-Once the grid appears just click the "Find Path" button to run the path algorithm and that's it!
+Once the grid appears just click the "Find Path" button to determine the path with the lowest cost.

+The path with the lowest cost will be highlighted once determined and some results information will appear below the button.
+The word **Yes** indicates that the completed path stretches from the left side of the grid to the right.
+The number below it refers to the sum of the path's integer values or the total cost of the path.
+The number below that represents a series of integers related to the rows traversed by the path along it's journey.

 ### Troubleshooting
 If the grid has empty cells then you may need to check your input file for spaces.